Hampshire has miles of wonderful footpaths, forest, canals and a lovely coast. One of the highlights is the splendid New Forest National Park. See our

 |Blackwater Valley Footpath||23 miles (37 km)||This is a nice easy waterside walk along the Blackwater River from Aldershot to Swallowfield.|

 The walk starts at the delightful Rowhill Nature Reserve in Aldershot and heads along the river to Farnborough, passing Gold Valley Lakes and Willow Park on the way.
 From Farnborough you continue through Frimley Hatches Nature Reserve and Blackwater to the splendid Tri Lakes Country Park near Yately.
 The final section takes you on to Swallowfield via Eversley.
 View Full Details>>

 |Blashford Lakes||5 miles (8.5 km)||This walk takes you around Blashford Lakes Nature Reserve and Ibsley Water on the edge of the New Forest.
 There are good surfaced footpaths to follow around several lakes with the Avon Valley Path also running through the site.
 You can stop and use won of the many bird hides to look out for woodpecker, nuthatch, grey heron, great crested grebe, coot and sand martin.
 Adder, grass snake and kingfisher can be seen in the summer months.
 There are good facilities with a visitor centre and car park. |

 If you would like to extend your walk you could continue along the Avon Valley Path towards the pretty village of Ibsley or head east, on any number of footpaths, into the New Forest.
 Just to the east of the reserve you will find the expansive Rockford and Ibsley Commons where there are miles of heathland and woodland trails.
 View Full Details>>

 |Bolderwood Deer Sanctuary||1 miles (2 km)||This is a short walk in the New Forest taking you around the Bolderwood Deer Sanctuary.
 Here you will find a large herd of fallow deer with a viewing platform overlooking the meadow where the deer congregate.
 The deer are fed daily by the Forestry Commission keeper so it's highly likely you will see a large number of deer in the early afternoon.
-There is a car park right next to the sanctuary and a number of graded walks taking you through the surrounding woodland.
+There is a good sized car park right next to the sanctuary and a number of graded walks taking you through the surrounding woodland.
 There is also a large lawn area, picnic tables and an information cabin.|

 The sanctuary is located about 4 miles west of Lyndhurst and about 6 miles east of Ringwood.